Dieterbe/dieterblog/hugotest/content/post/checking_if_a_git_clone_has_any_unique_content__git_and_svn_scripts.md

 date = "2010-12-16T18:06:23-04:00"
 tags = ["git"]
 +++
+<p>When cleaning up a system and going over git repositories I often wonder if a git repo contains any interesting, but unpushed work. (i.e. "unique" content)<br />

 I heard bzr (or was it hg...) can do it out-of-the-box, but I couldn't find any existing solution for git.<br />

 So I wrote a script to do this.
 It checks a repo for unique commits, tags, branches, dirty files/index, added files, or stashed states.
 In comparison to a specific remote, or all of them, and uses an appropriate exitcode.<br />